Sujai-Sparks/curriculum-skill-recommender/README.md

 CSR uses **semantic understanding** to align course descriptions with a comprehensive **Skills Taxonomy**, enabling key use cases such as:

-- Course → Skills mapping
+- Course → Skills mapping (Phase 1)
-- Program-level skill mapping and coverage analysis
+- Program-level skill mapping and coverage analysis (Phase 2)
-- Curriculum analysis and gap detection (Hopefully 😊)
+- Program curriculum analysis and gap detection aligned with labor market demand (Hopefully 😊) (Phase 3)